Hila1/SearchEngine/README.md

 # SearchEngine
-This Project simulates search engine like google search, by compressing millions of records and reading them fast and effeciently
+This Project simulates search engine like google search, by compressing millions of records and reading them fast and efficiently